c3lang/c3-web/docs/blog/posts/c3_0_8_4_last_renaming.md

 ### Stack hardening and the x86 red zone

 C3 0.8.4 adds several controls for stack hardening.
 The new `--stack-probe`, `--stack-probe-size`, and `--stack-protector` options configure stack probing and stack-canary generation from the command line.
-Projects can use the corresponding `stack-probe` and `stack-protector` options.

 Individual functions and lambdas can override these settings with `@stackprobe(level)`, `@nostackprobe`, `@stackprotector(level)`, and `@nostackprotector`.
 Naked functions no longer receive stack protectors by default.